juxtapos/remotecontrol.js/README.md

 sending an event, it is stripped from any DOM-related information, also all key-related event properties are stripped (but can be added easily, if required).

-### Connection Handling

-Better read the source.

-   * Host application sends a 'register' message to the touch remote app.
-   * Host application sends a 'getToken' message to touchremote app, which answers with a  'receiveToken' message.
-   * Remote application sends a 'supplyToken' message to the touchremote app, which answers with a 'tokenAccepted' message, if this token is known: it was previously issued to a host application and is still valid.

 ## Performance